 The Bodhisatta was once an ox.
 His owner treated him like a member of his family and always fed him the best rice.
-The Bodhisatta grew up exceedingly strong and completely loyal.
+As a result, the Bodhisatta grew up exceptionally strong and completely loyal.
 He appreciated being so well cared for and one day devised a plan to show his gratitude.
 He told his owner to find someone to wager one thousand coins that his ox could pull one hundred loaded carts.
-A rich merchant accepted the bet and the owner loaded up the carts with sand and stones and harnessed up the Bodhisatta at the front.
-To begin, the owner pulled out his goad and shouted, “Go, you rascal!
+A wealthy merchant accepted the bet and the owner loaded the carts with sand and stones and harnessed up the Bodhisatta at the front.
+To begin, the owner pulled out his goad stick and shouted, “Go, you rascal!
 Pull them, you rascal!”
-But, upset by the name calling, the Bodhisatta didn’t budge.
+But, upset by the name-calling, the Bodhisatta didn’t budge.

-The owner, depressed at having lost almost all his money, returned home and lay down in grief.
+The owner, depressed over losing almost all his money, returned home and lay down in grief.
 The Bodhisatta told his owner the failure was his own fault.
-He had never broken anything, brushed up against anyone, or made a mess, the Bodhisatta said, but the owner insulted him.
+He had never broken anything, brushed up against anyone, or made a mess, but the owner insulted him.
 His lesson delivered, the Bodhisatta told him to repeat the bet for two thousand coins.
-This time to begin, the owner stroked his back and called out, “Go, my fine fellow!
+This time to begin, the owner stroked the Bodhisatta’s back and called out, “Go, my fine fellow!
 Pull them, my fine fellow!”
-And the Bodhisatta walked until the one hundredth cart arrived where the first cart had started.
-Not only did the owner receive his agreed upon two thousand coins, but many impressed onlookers also gave him money.
+And the Bodhisatta walked until the one-hundredth cart arrived where the first cart had started.
+Not only did the owner receive his agreed-upon two thousand coins, but many impressed onlookers also gave him money.

 In the Lifetime of the Buddha

 A group of six of the Buddha’s disciples had the bad habit of taunting and insulting other disciples when there was a point of disagreement.
-When the Buddha heard about this, he rebuked them and told this story to show that speaking with kindness rather than using harsh words was beneficial.
+When the Buddha heard about this, he rebuked them and told this story to show that speaking with kindness was more beneficial than using harsh words.